sahib/brig/docs/introduction.rst

 probably want to share all your ``/photos`` directory with your significant other, but not with your fellow students where you maybe want to share the ``/lectures`` folder.
 In ``brig`` you can define what folder you want to share with what remote.
-If you do not limit this, all folders will be open to a remote by default.
+If you do not limit this, **all folders will be open to a remote by default.**

+To add a folder for a specific remote, you can use the ``folders`

 .. todo::